CorradoLanera/depigner/README.md

 <!-- badges: end -->

-> **Pigna** is the Italian word for *pine cone*.
-In jargon, it’s used to
+> **Pigna** \[*pìn’n’a*\] is the Italian word for *pine cone*.\[1\] In
-> identify something (like a task…) boring, banal, annoying, painful,
+> jargon, it’s used to identify something (like a task…) boring, banal,
-> frustrating and maybe even with a not so beautiful or rewarding
+> annoying, painful, frustrating and maybe even with a not so beautiful
-> result, just like the obstinate act of trying to challenge yourself in
+> or rewarding result, just like the obstinate act of trying to
-> extracting pine nuts from a pine cone, provided that at the end you
+> challenge yourself in extracting pine nuts from a pine cone, provided
-> will find at least one inside it…
+> that at the end you will find at least one inside it…

 # Overview